su8/pinky-bar/README.md

 * alsa-utils
 * alsa-lib

-requirements to see the current playing song:
+## Opt-in requirements

+To see the currently played song name:

 * libmpdclient
 * mpd (with properly configured config)

+## WM specific requirements

-requirements for xmonad or other non-dwm WM:
+for non-dwm WM:

 * dzen2

-dwm specific requirements:
+for dwm:

 * libx11
 * xorg-server

+use **--without-colours** to skip the following step:

 * dwm compiled with [statuscolor](https://github.com/wifiextender/dwm-fork/blob/master/patches/statuscolours.diff) patch.
 The colors in use are specified in your [config.h](https://github.com/wifiextender/dwm-fork/blob/master/config.h#L6)

 ## Want xinitrc template ?